FOR CREATORS

 Does SIMA fundraise on my project’s behalf?

 No. You are responsible for raising funds for your project.
-SIMA does not fundraise on your behalf, and we cannot write or submit grant applications on behalf of your project.
-We do our best to support you in your fundraising efforts, and are happy to provide assistance where we can.
-We provide you with a designated Paypal donation page and button links, a featured project page on SIMA’s website, and periodical editorial features to announce your upcoming fundraising campaigns via our newsletter and social sites.
+SIMA does not fundraise or submit grant applications on your behalf.
+We provide the infrastructure to support your efforts, including a designated donation page, a featured project page on SIMA’s website, and periodic editorial support through our newsletter and social platforms.

 If I find a grant that does not require a fiscal sponsor can I apply on my own?

 Yes.
-You are free to pursue multiple sources of revenue to fund your project.
-If you find a grant that you qualify for, you can apply and accept those funds outside of your fiscal sponsorship arrangement with SIMA.
-We are here to help expand your fundraising options, not limit them.
+You are free to pursue multiple sources of funding.
+If you qualify for a grant independently, you may apply for and accept those funds outside of your fiscal sponsorship arrangement with SIMA.

 When should I apply for fiscal sponsorship with SIMA?